-Have you experienced that whenever you set out to accomplish a personal goal it takes much longer than you anticipated (sometimes years) to get to the finish line?
+Have you experienced that whenever you set out to accomplish a personal goal it take much longer than you anticipated to get to the finish line?
+In my experience, everything takes at least three times longer, but sometimes the process turns into years.
 This is because your resistance creates what I call a slow-motion pinball path.

 To play pinball, you first launch a steel ball into an encased play field by pulling a handle attached to a spring-loaded rod; then you attempt to drive this initial momentum as long as possible with the help of flipping levers (aka “flippers”) you control with buttons on the sides of the machine.